-Terri Lynn Criner Award: Presented to an African American student who exemplifies the statement "That's what friends are for."
+Terri Lynn Criner Award: Presented annually to one African American entry level occupational therapy student who exemplifies the statement, "That's what friends are for."

-Men and Women for and With Others Award: Presented to a student who has demonstrated service to local, regional, state, national or international communities and enacted the Ignatian charism of men and women for and with others by sharing his/her gifts for the benefits of others, leading service-learning activities, and the promotion of social justice in educational and society.
+Men and Women for and With Others Award: Presented annually to one entry level occupational therapy student who has demonstrated exceptional leadership ability and personal commitment to community service, while enacting the Ignatian charism of men and women for and with others by which one can share his/her gifts for the benefits of others

 Post Professional Distance Occupational Therapy Student of the Year.

-Presented to a student in the OTD post-professional distance pathway that has completed at least five semesters of coursework satisfactorily and demonstrated Ignatian values and academic success through excellence in leadership, scholarship and service.
+Presented annually to one Post Professional OTD student who has completed at least three semesters of coursework satisfactorily and demonstrated Ignatian values and academic success through excellence in leadership, scholarship, and/or service.

-Rural Health Award: Presented to a student who demonstrates interest in rural health as evidenced by engaging in course assignments and projects related to rural health, attending conferences and presentations on topics directly related to rural health practice, participating In Fieldwork Level I and/or Level II experience in a rural health setting, and articulating Interest to deliver occupational therapy services to rural populations upon graduation.
+Rural Health Award: Presented to one entry level occupational therapy student who demonstrates interest in rural health as evidenced by engaging in course assignments and projects related to rural health, attending conferences and presentations on topics directly related to rural health practice, participating in a Fieldwork Level I and/ or Level II experience in a rural health setting, and articulating interest to deliver occupational therapy services to rural populations upon graduation.